Abstract: Methods of physical education and development of children. Starting position

 Brush in fist- if the fingers are clenched into a fist, then you should not indicate where the fingers are facing in the usual position (Fig.

-Flexion and extension of the fingers sequentially- flexion and extension, starting with the little finger.
+Flexion and extension of fingers sequentially- flexion and extension, starting with the little finger.
 A different sequence should be specified additionally.

-- initial position(i. p.).
-A predetermined position of the arms, legs, torso before the start of movement, action, performance sports exercise.
+- starting position(i.p.).
+The pre-agreed position of the arms, legs, and torso before the start of a movement, action, or execution sports exercise.

 - core-a-core position.
 Contact of fencers with any parts of the body in close combat.